Abhishek05/MyMovieReview/README.md

  * [x] For each movie displayed, user can see the following details:
  * [x] Title, Poster Image, Overview (Portrait mode)
  * [x] Title, Backdrop Image, Overview (Landscape mode)
+ * [x] fully optimized for performance with the ViewHolder pattern

  The following **optional** features are implemented: